evanlesmez/pong-gd/README.md

 # Pong

 ## Todos
-Make the ball
-Make the ball move
-Make the ball bounce off of a player
-Make walls that the ball bounces off of
+Make visible walls that the ball bounces off of
+Make the ball launch at an angle
 Make the goals
 Count score on scoring the goal
 Reset the ball to the middle of the screen on start and goal scored